NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 First, [Boto can use environment variables](https://boto3.amazonaws.com/v1/documentation/api/1.12.1/guide/configuration.html?highlight=environment#environment-variables).

-#### Project Configuration File
+#### Project Configuration File (Recommended)

-Alternatively (recommended), you can use a project configuration template.
+Alternatively, you can use a project configuration template.
 This is the YAML file provided as a template in the root folder as `kgea_config.yaml-template`, whose contents are noted here:

 ```yaml
 bucket: 'kgea-bucket'               # REQUIRED: the name of the S3 bucket that will host your kgea files